bridgetb98/Alios-Reawakened/0 Alios/Flamekin.md

 ### Gender Expression

 Overheating causes bloating.
 Usually this comes in the shape of zits or mumps.
-However, Flamekin use this property of [[Heat]] to create a body shape resembling the [[Theran]] gender binary.
+However, Flamekin use this property of [[Flamecraft]] to create a body shape resembling the [[Theran]] gender binary.
 Battery and Inductor Flamekin present masculine, while Generator and Capacitor Flamekin present feminine.
 Gender expression tends to be learned through passive observation, but the distribution of bloat can be trained.
 This allows for a different gender expression than what was assigned at birth.

 ### Race

+Flamekin have a lot of individual differences.
+Eye shape, facial structure, height.
+Though there are two ($2$) differences of body that society used as their basis for racial differences.
+The colour and texture of the outer shell, and the colour of the inner gel and outer flame.

+The highest racial class is considered to be those with a white marble shell and blue flames.

 ---